-Marcia Morgan Announces Bid to Become NC House 19 Representative
+Marcia Morgan Files to Become NC House 19 Representative

 Progressive Candidate Builds on 2018 Support and Success to Take Seat in 2020

-Carolina Beach, NC—July 31, 2019: Earlier today, Marcia Morgan announced her candidacy for District 19 representative in the North Carolina House.
-Morgan, a Democrat, previously ran in 2018 against incumbent Ted Davis, Jr. and came within 900 votes of flipping the gerrymandered district in what was one of the closest House races in the state.
+Wilmington, NC--December 16, 2019: On Friday, Marcia Morgan filed as a candidate for District 19 representative in the North Carolina House.
+Morgan, a Democrat, previously ran in 2018 against then-incumbent Ted Davis, Jr. and came within 850 votes of flipping the gerrymandered district in what was one of the closest House races in the state.

 Bolstered by the support and progress made during her previous run for office, Morgan admits that while the Democrats in NC have made great progress, there’s still room for improvement.
 “While the state legislature is stronger now and can support a gubernatorial veto, there is still a lot to be done in District 19.
-Our current representative is refusing to move past partisan politics and put people ahead of profits.
-The Governor’s compromise budget included ALL of the local projects that Republicans had proposed—in addition to a meaningful increase in teacher pay, it included $110 million in hurricane relief as well as $8 million for Fort Fisher and $56.4 million for UNCW’s Randall Library.
-The people in District 19 want a representative in Raleigh who will work for the good of all citizens, not just a select few.”
+With this District now including parts of New Hanover and Brunswick counties--both of which are impacted by the threat of off-shore drilling as well as pollutants in the Cape Fear River which threaten their water systems--it’s imperative that the District representative be one committed to protecting our environment and putting people ahead of profits.
+The hardworking people in District 19 want a representative in Raleigh who will work for the good of all citizens, not just a select few.”

 Morgan said, “In the House, I will fight to raise teacher pay in a way that benefits educators at all stages of their career.
 I will support the expansion of Medicaid and will stand strong against corporations and deregulation that jeopardizes our valuable natural resources.
-I will work with my fellow representatives to affect positive economic and environmental changes for the people of my District and all of North Carolina.
+I will work with my fellow representatives--including those across the aisle--to affect positive economic and environmental changes for the people of my District and all of North Carolina.

 From Head Start Teacher to Army Colonel